geckooooo/absclock/README.md

 ### Notes
-* Time is represented in Zulu time.
+* Time is represented in UTC.
+* Only works on Earth pending implementation of consistent geological time primitives across multiple planets or moons.
+Currently other planets and satellites (like Mars, Venus, and the moon) have their own specific geological time.
 * Each time component is a subcomponent of the prior one (immediate left).
 * Values for each time element are in chronological order.
 * Resolution is determined by what temporal elements, if any, are omitted from the far right.
-* Only works on Earth pending implementation of timezones on other planets or moons.
-Till then UTC is good enough.
+* Time units greater than the year are based on International Commission on Stratigraphy (ICS) geochronology.
 * Also, other planets and satellites (like Mars, Venus, and the moon) can have their own geological time systems.
 There is currently no universal time system in use that goes back to the Big Bang.
     * That said, there could be Mars, Venus, and moon versions of this clock!